gpivaro/4_Pandas_Homework/README.md

 ### School Summary

-* Create an overview table that summarizes key metrics about each school, including:
+* A table with summary key metrics about each school, including:
   * School Name
   * School Type
   * Total Students